 Seeing how the features relate to each other makes it easier to understand the process of setting priorities and defining development sequences.
-That’s precisely whay progressive elaboration is a key concept in Agile projects.
+That’s why progressive elaboration is a key concept in Agile projects.

-Make sure to review this tree on a regular basis: some new branches or new leaves could be added, while other might be removed.
+Make sure to review this tree on a regular basis: some new branches or new leaves could be added, while others might be removed.

-- What can get you there: facts and actions that help building the project (e.g. “helping team”; development team’s direct access to a key stakeholder; clear feedback from an end-user etc.)
+- What can get you there: facts and actions that help build the project (e.g. “helping team”; development team’s direct access to a key stakeholder; clear feedback from an end-user, etc.)

 Decision-making games / Participatory decision making